zorgjbe/LibMyKitty/README.md

 #### Step 1 - Initialize before login

-This gives my kitty the information about your mod name and your version so it can quickstart the features it provides such as storage and sending data between players.
+This gives my kitty the information about your mod name and your version so it can quickstart the features it provides.
+Such as storage and sending data between players.

 ```ts
 export const bcModSDK = bcModSdk.registerMod({